I love the concept of disproportionate rewards–getting the biggest rewards, for the least effort.

 Ever bought something, which the price dropped shortly after?
 Now, you can easily get refunded the difference.
 One simple money management tip, which takes almost no time, is to use Paribus.

 Paribus is a website and app that automatically tracks purchases from select merchants.
-When a price drops, Paribus will then automatically refund you the difference.
+When a price drops, Paribus will help you get a refund for the difference.

 This is a real no-brainer, as all it takes is signing up once for free.
 Then, the app takes care of the rest.